 Yes – you can freeze green smoothies!
 It’s a great way to include them in your breakfast meal prep.

-One way to do this is by pouring any extra smoothie into silicone ice cube trays or muffin tins and placing them in the freezer.
 Once frozen, you can pop out the smoothie “cubes” and store them in a freezer-safe bag.
 Just thaw them for a few hours or the night before you want the smoothie.

 Ingredients + Modifications